catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 * If forks fall along the boundaries of client implementations, use multiple client implementations.
 This obviously provides more information about actual client implementation behaviour than just running a single stack.
-We explore strategies based on multiple backends under the "Local strategies" section below.
+We discuss strategies based on multiple backends under the "Local strategies" section below.

-* We coul use block data.
-We explore strategies on block data in the "Global strategies" section.
+* We could use block data.
+We discuss strategies on block data in the "Global strategies" section.

 * Use in-flight P2P attestation data from the network (not explored in